-[they] stand" on climate change and other issues.53 In an internal assessment of its advertorial campaign, Mobil concluded that the Times had "altered or significantly softened its viewpoints on: conservation; monopoly and divestiture; decontrol; natural gas; coal; offshore drilling; and gasohol."54
+conservation; monopoly and divestiture; decontrol; natural gas; coal; offshore drilling; and gasohol."49

-In a peer-reviewed study, Dr. Supran and Dr. Oreskes compared ExxonMobil's internal and peer-reviewed scientific papers to its nonpeer-reviewed external public communications (including 36 Times advertorials from 1989 to 2004), finding a stark contrast between the way that the two sets of documents characterized climate change.
-Dr. Supran and Dr. Oreskes found that 83% of peer-reviewed papers and 80% of internal documents acknowledged that climate change is real and human-caused, yet only 12% of advertorials did so, with 81% instead expressing doubt.55
+Amici Dr. Supran and Dr. Orestes compared ExxonMobil's internal and peer-reviewed scientific papers to its external public communications (including thirty-six Times advertorials from 1989 to 2004) found a stark contrast between the way that the two sets of documents characterized climate change, strongly suggesting that company leadership was aware of its responsibility for climate change, even as it denied in public that the problem was real.
+Dr. Supran and Dr. Orestes found that 83% of peer-reviewed papers and 80% of internal documents acknowledge that climate change is real and human-caused, yet only 12% of advertorials do so, with 81% instead expressing doubt.50